Enterprise Policy Manager

 5. In the Delete policy: DANGER view that opens, click Delete to confirm that you want to delete the policy.

-When a policy is deleted, it might take a few minutes to take effect on packages that are already in your workspace.
+After a policy is deleted, it might take a few minutes to take effect on packages that are already cached in your workspace.

-Create and manage a cooldown policy via the Cloudsmith API
+Creating and managing a cooldown policy via the Cloudsmith API

 To create and manage a cooldown policy, you must have access to Policy Manager in your workspace.